 A fairer Prythian

-Closing the gulf between High Fae and lesser faeries — the conviction that made him worth allying with.
+Closing the gulf between High Fae and lesser faeries.
+The conviction that made him worth allying with, and the one nobody else was saying out loud.

 Adriata